killajoe/antergos-rescue/README.md

 # a swiss-knife USB-Live-ISO for Antergos
 !!!!!!!
 ISO IS NOT JET READY IT IS UNDER HEAVY DEVELOPMENT: DO NOT USE FOR RESCUE ON IMPORTANT DATA !!!!!!!

-Latest downloads are aviable over my webside: http://kamprad.net/Downloads/antergos-rescue/release/
+Latest builds are aviable over my webside: http://antergos.kamprad.net/antergos-rescue/release/

 Discussion on the ISO will happen here: https://forum.antergos.com/topic/8937/antergos-rescue-the-antergos-swiss-knive-live-iso